Miscarriage: First trimester

 Most clinically apparent miscarriages (two-thirds to three-quarters in various studies) occur during the first trimester.
-About 30% to 40% of all fertilized eggs miscarry, often before the pregnancy is known.
-The embryo typically dies before the pregnancy is expelled; bleeding into the decidua basalis and tissue necrosis causes uterine contractions to expel the pregnancy.
+About 30% to 40% of all fertilised eggs miscarry, often before the pregnancy is known.
+The embryo typically dies before the pregnancy is expelled; bleeding into the decidua basalis and tissue necrosis cause uterine contractions to expel the pregnancy.
 Early miscarriages can be due to a developmental abnormality of the placenta or other embryonic tissues.
-In some instances an embryo does not form but other tissues do.
+In some instances, an embryo does not form but other tissues do.
 This has been called a "blighted ovum".

 Successful implantation of the zygote into the uterus is most likely eight to ten days after fertilization.
-If the zygote has not implanted by day ten, implantation becomes increasingly unlikely in subsequent days.
+If the zygote has not been implanted by day ten, implantation becomes increasingly unlikely in subsequent days.

 A chemical pregnancy is a pregnancy that was detected by testing but ends in miscarriage before or around the time of the next expected period.

 Chromosomal abnormalities are found in more than half of embryos miscarried in the first 13 weeks.
 Half of embryonic miscarriages (25% of all miscarriages) have an aneuploidy (abnormal number of chromosomes).
 Common chromosome abnormalities found in miscarriages include an autosomal trisomy (22–32%), monosomy X (5–20%), triploidy (6–8%), tetraploidy (2–4%), or other structural chromosomal abnormalities (2%).
 Genetic problems are more likely to occur with older parents; this may account for the higher rates observed in older women.

 Luteal phase progesterone deficiency may or may not be a contributing factor to miscarriage.

 Second and third trimesters

-Second trimester losses may be due to maternal factors such as uterine malformation, growths in the uterus (fibroids), or cervical problems.
+Second-trimester losses may be due to maternal factors such as uterine malformation, growths in the uterus (fibroids), or cervical problems.
 These conditions also may contribute to premature birth.
 Unlike first-trimester miscarriages, second-trimester miscarriages are less likely to be caused by a genetic abnormality; chromosomal aberrations are found in a third of cases.
 Infection during the third trimester can cause a miscarriage.

 Age

-The age of the pregnant woman is a significant risk factor.
-Miscarriage rates increase steadily with age, with more substantial increases after age 35.
-In those under the age of 35 the risk is about 10% while it is about 45% in those over the age of 40.
-Risk begins to increase around the age of 30.
-Paternal age is associated with increased risk.
+Miscarriage is least common for mothers in their twenties, for whom around 12% of known pregnancies end in miscarriage.
+Risk rises with age: around 14% for women aged 30–34; 18% for those 35–39; 37% for those 40–44; and 65% for those over 45.
+Women younger than 20 have slightly increased miscarriage risk, with around 16% of known pregnancies ending in miscarriage.

+Miscarriage risk also rises with paternal age, although the effect is less pronounced than for maternal age.
+The risk is lowest for men under 40 years old.
+For men aged 40-44, the risk is around 23% higher.
+For men over 45, the risk is 43% higher.